jadenth0mas/jadenth0mas/README.md

 - 👋 Hi, I’m @jadenth0mas
-- 👀 I’m interested in data science, machine learning, and statistics.
+- 📚 I'm currently a university student majoring in Data Analytics.
-- 🌱 I’m currently learning R, the tidyverse and machine learning and statistics techniques.
+- 👀 I’m interested in data science, machine learning, programming, math, and statistics.
-- I also plan to transfer my knowledge over to python.
+- 🌱 I’m currently learning R, the tidyverse and machine learning and statistics techniques through projects and books.

 <!---
 jadenth0mas/jadenth0mas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.